Marketers, milk is NEVER sexy.

 Let’s get this straight.
 Milk is not, and never will be, sexy, no matter how you try to brand it.

 The results were mixed.
-Potential customers appreciated the intent behind the technology but felt that it was incongruous with one of nature’s most complete nutritional offerings.
-If milk is so naturally good and wholesome then why intervene and over-engineer it?
-The strategy team was split too but after much deliberation decided to take the risk and launch the brand.
+Consumers appreciated the intent behind the technology but felt that it was incongruous with one of nature’s most complete nutritional offerings.
+If milk is so naturally full of goodness then why intervene and over-engineer it unnaturally?
+The strategy team was split but after much deliberation decided to take the risk and launch the brand.

 Sales were poor from the start and never picked up.
 Within a year the product was abandones and the brand reverted back to its older, natural positioning.

 It was one of those close calls where the will it/won’t it argument could only be settled by having a go.
 The product was well intended, healthy and the technology was sound.
 In some markets it might have worked but in the UK it was clear that customers didn’t like a natural product being tampered with.
 It was a calculated risk that didn’t deliver but garnered valuable insights about milk’s position in the British mindset.
 It was a risk worth taking if lessons were learned for the future.

 By contrast, Fairlife, a premium milk brand owned by Coca Cola and launched earlier this year in the US, has taken a completely different approach.
 They’ve decided that milk is sexy.

 Sometimes instinct will tell you to ignore research, but when both instinct and research tell you the same thing it’s very likely to be true.
 Ignore both at your peril.
 I am not aware of any plausible research in any market that will tell you that milk is sexy.
 I also don’t know of any human being who looks at milk and thinks about sex.
 If they do, it’s a personal fetish they should keep to themselves.
 Having seen some of Fairlife’s ads I’m tempted to conclude that their brand strategy team is over-indexed with milk fetishists.